-In network: 50% coinsurance per visit.
+In network:30% coinsurance per visit.Out of network:Not covered.

 Outpatient Psychiatric/Mental/Behavioral Health Services

 Individual and group psychotherapy sessions are covered.
 You may obtain mental health services from any mental health professional in the DHMP network, no referral is necessary.
 Cost sharing may apply to additional services performed at these visits.